 OSU teaches Oregonians to raise honey bees as hives struggle

-Nearly 300 people enrolled in the Oregon Master Beekeeper Program in 2012 and 2013
+Nearly 500 people have enrolled in the Oregon Master Beekeeper Program

+To give them a hand, the OSU Extension Service created the Oregon Master Beekeeper Program in 2012.
 Participants are paired with mentors in cities around the state.
 They learn to harvest honey, treat for pests and diseases, and help colonies survive the winter.
-Graduates of the program are required to share their new knowledge with the community, such as with beekeeping clubs and local schools.
+Graduates of the program are required to share their new knowledge with others, such as with beekeeping clubs and schools.

 As a result of the program, some participants have contracted their hives to farmers for pollinating crops.
 A couple others launched Nectar Bee Supply, a much-needed business in Corvallis that offers equipment and consulting.
 Testimonies from participants include ones like this from Linda Zahl: "I had success this morning.
 For the first time, I moved one of my hives to a small orchard for pollination.
 Also, I was able to explain about bee behavior and handling since they had never had a hive at their farm."